CounterpartyXCP/Documentation/Counterwallet/create_token.md

 ![](/_images/create_token1.png)

 * Choose a type, description, quantity and divisiblity for your token.
-Note that the option to create an alphabetical token will only be available if the chosen address has 0.5 XCP available.
 You can create a description for your token, which can either be plain text, a URL to your token’s official page, or a URL to a JSON file containing extended info.
 To learn more about extended info, click here.
+It is also possible to register a token with an issuance of 0 units, as a placeholder.

 ![](/_images/create_token2.png)